Language Lessons for a Living Education, levels 7-10

 Writing

 The courses require a substantial amount of writing in the coursebook as well as in a separate notebook (or on a computer).
-In their notebooks, students will write key points they want to include a summary, notes for a character analysis, research notes in the notebook, and other such information they glean as well as some complete writing assignments.
+In their notebooks, students will write key points to include in a summary, notes for a character analysis, research notes in the notebook, and other such information they glean as well as some complete writing assignments.

 Additional suggestions for writing are found among the “Extra!
 Extra!
 Another Chance to Communicate!” ideas and “Optional Bonus Activities” in the appendices.
 Some of the suggestions involve other types of creativity.
 While there are far more ideas than students can do, check out the options to identify those most likely to appeal to or be effective for each student.